 - non-ambulation (inability to walk)

-Early intervention is crucial to ensuring that spasticity does not harm your child’s growth and development.
+Early intervention is crucial to ensuring that spasticity does not harm your child’s growth and development or affect their quality of life.
 In the following section, we’ll discuss effective ways to correct toe walking.

-How to Fix Toe Walking in Children with Cerebral Palsy
+How to Correct Toe Walking in Children with Cerebral Palsy

 In order to correct toe walking in children with cerebral palsy, you have to treat the underlying problem: spasticity.
-Then, therapy will focus heavily on promoting neuroplasticity.
+Since spasticity is not caused by damage to the muscle itself, but rather by damage to the brain, therapy will focus heavily on promoting neuroplasticity.
 Neuroplasticity refers to the brain’s ability to rewire itself and recover functions affected by brain damage.

 The best way to activate neuroplasticity is through lots of repetition.
-By consistently encouraging your child to practice using correct form, they can develop better walking habits and overcome toe walking.
+By consistently encouraging your child to practice using correct form, they can rewire the brain to develop better walking habits and overcome toe walking.

 Below, we’ll discuss some of the most widely-utilized interventions to treat spasticity.

 Physical therapy is one of the first treatments your child’s doctor will recommend for treating toe walking.
-A physical therapist will assess the severity of your child’s toe walking and create a personalized exercise regimen that focuses on lengthening tight muscles, strengthening underused muscles, and practicing correct form.
+A physical therapist will assess the severity of your child’s toe walking and create a personalized exercise regimen that focuses on lengthening tight muscles, strengthening underused muscles, and practicing standing and walking with correct form.

 Many physical therapists use fun games and activities in addition to exercises to address toe walking and encourage carryover of skills learned in therapy to a child’s daily life.
 Some activities they may use to address spasticity in the calves include practicing various animal walks (such as the bear crawl) and trying to stay balanced on a wiggly surface.